oracle-devrel/technology-engineering/security/security-design/shared-assets/email-security-dns-check/README.md

 Oracle requires that certain records are added to a customers DNS to allow Oracle's email delivery service to send emails on the customers behalf.
 This prevents the customers emails from being flagged as spoofed.

+### Disclaimer

+This asset uses a rest API to make it possible to show the geo-locations of the email servers in the SPF DNS records.
+This is done by making an HTTP request to the ip-api.com service.

+The requests to ip-api.com are done in a anonymous way.
+The privacy policy at ip-api.com mentions that they do not track or analyse access or use in any manner.
+No cookies are placed during use.

+To protect and rate-limit the API the network IP address of the client is stored in memory (RAM) for up to 1 minute.
+Any other information provided is discarded after the request is answered.
+Requests are not logged.

+For more detail on the privacy policy, please visit [https://ip-api.com/privacy](https://ip-api.com/privacy).

+This is not an official Oracle application and it is not supported by Oracle Support.

 ## Understanding SPF, DKIM, and DMARC

 First a high level overview of the different protocols.